bregydoc/bcidatasetIV2a/README.md

 ### One more complex example

 In this example I've create a class with a method for extract all trials of one subject (AT01 in the example).
+Notate that try catch is here because some trial have a reject event, then with this try/catch I select only valid trials.

 ```python
 class MotorImageryDataset: